Introduction#

 cd env/lib/python3.8/site-packages/aws_glue_interactive_sessions_kernel

-jupyter-kernelspec install aws_glue_pyspark
+jupyter-kernelspec install glue_pyspark

 Install Glue Scala kernel

-jupyter-kernelspec install aws_glue
+jupyter-kernelspec install glue_spark

 If vscode does not see the Glue PySpark kernel, we need to update the kernel.json